 No other place in the United States has more miles of still-visible pioneer trails than Sweetwater County.
 Your pilgrimage West may be of a very different nature these days, but one glance of the Oregon, Overland or Pony Express Trails will leave an indelible mark on your journey.

 3. White Mountain Petroglyphs

 If you think the pioneer trails of Sweetwater County are cool, wait until you see the petroglyphs on White Mountain near Rock Springs.
-Here, an assortment of etchings into sandstone — created by the ancestors of the present-day Plains Indians — capture the narrative of life for Native Americans in the area some 200 years ago.
+Here, an assortment of sandstone etchings — created by the ancestors of the present-day Plains Native Americans — capture the narrative of life for Native Americans in the area some 200 years ago.

 4. The Pony Express Route